 You may also wish to try using the Yahoo!
 Search as it may produce current news items.

 The map link leads to the infield entrance on White Hollow Road.
 The outfield entrance on Lime Rock Road (roughly opposite Dugway Road) is primarily for spectators, and is usually not even open for SCCA events.
 If you want to get to the outfield entrance, you may wish to enter the official street address of "497 Lime Rock Road" into the search box.

 Registration is located at the infield entrance.
-When entering the grounds for a Club race, turn right, leave the paved road, and pull forward to the spot where a veritable multitude of tow vehicles, trailers, and race cars are parked.
+When entering the grounds for a Club race, turn right and pull forward to the spot where a veritable multitude of tow vehicles, trailers, and race cars are parked.
 The registration shed is the small grey building to the north of this parking area.
 For normal SCCA club race dates, driver & crew registration is on the south side of the shack, and race official registration is on the north side of the shack.
 As always, have your SCCA membership card and photo id ready.

 In 2010, Tech moved to the center of A Paddock, directly opposite Emergency Services next to Pit out.